nielssp/nielssp.dk/content/arq/devlog-16.md

 }
 # #16: Quests, trade, and groups

-To be honest, I haven't spend much time on Arq in the past few months.
+To be honest, I haven't spent much time on Arq in the past few months.
 Instead, I've spent time on [Classic Stylesheets 2.0](https://github.com/nielssp/classic-stylesheets/releases/tag/v2.0) and [notes on ray casting](../published/notes-on-raycasting.md).
 This is just a short update outlining some of the functionality I have worked on since the previous devlog.

 ## Quests